A simple framework to get your most important work done:

 Whenever you get curious about something jot it down and keep a running list of questions.

-That way, when you wind up in a meeting or conversation with somebody who has expertise on that subject you can refer to your list and ask away as opposed to having to remember or come up with new questions in the moment.
+That way, when you wind up in a conversation with someone who has expertise on that subject you can refer to your list and ask away as opposed to having to remember or come up with new questions in the moment.

 4. I choose how long to work.

-The key to being productive is not to work more hours — quite the opposite.
+The key to being productive is NOT to work more hours.

-Work expands to fill the time we give it so there’s no such thing as “getting all our work done” in a given day.
+Work expands to fill the time you give it so there’s no such thing as “getting all your work done” in a given day.

-Our productivity and the quality of our work will actually decline if we push ourselves to work too many hours.
+Your productivity and the quality of your work will decline if you push yourself to work too many hours.

-A better approach is to make a conscious decision about how much we plan to work in a given day and when that work will happen.
+A better approach is to make a conscious decision about how much you plan to work in a given day and when that work will happen.

-When we create rules for ourselves we’re able to prevent work from bleeding over into a never-ending cycle and decreasing our productivity.
+When you create rules for yourself, you’re able to prevent work from bleeding over into a never-ending cycle and decreasing your productivity.

-For example, you might choose to go out to lunch and get away from the office every day no matter what, or opt to shut off your phone at 7 pm every night, or refuse to check email on weekends.
+You might choose to go out to lunch and get away from the office every day no matter what, opt to shut your phone off at 7 pm every night, or refuse to check email on weekends.

 Try this: